JohnnyFoulds/Postdown/README.rst

 The purpose of this fork is to fix issue I ran into when attempting to use this tool with a ``Collection v2.1`` export.

 * Correct handling of both with sub-folders and without.
-* Correct dictionary key check that throws exceptions
+* Correct dictionary key check that throws exceptions.
+* Removed author from footer as it did not seem appropriate - the original still gets credit though the Postman link.

+There are still some unsafe checks left for the moment to allow for validation that no new errors are introduced.

 Installation